STANDARD LICENSE; PLEASE SEE ADDITIONAL ASSET FOR FULL LICENSE TERMS.

 We recommend you spend at least 35 hours a week studying for your BA Education Studies top-up degree.

-You'll spend time in timetabled teaching activities such as lectures, seminars and workshops on Tuesday evenings and occasionally Wednesday evenings.
+You'll spend time in timetabled teaching activities such as lectures, seminars and workshops.

 The rest of the time you’ll do independent study such as research, reading, coursework and project work, alone or in a group with others from your course.